z0sun/deployment5/README.md

 ****

 ### Jenkins/Python Install
+Note: Jenkins and Python were installed on instance 1, Python was installed on instance 2

 > We also gave Terraform instructions, using blocks of code known as data resource blocks, to automatically install Python and Jenkins.
 This way, once the instances are set up, Python and Jenkins are ready to be used without us doing additional installations.
 ```